 This harness retails for a mere $50, making it the most affordable harness in our review.
 For climbers who don't need the highest performance or most versatile harness, this presents a pretty good value.
 That said, it is easy to get a far more comfortable harness for not very much more money.

 The Edelrid Zack is a very affordable and easily adjustable harness that will serve beginner climbers or the very money conscious climber well.
-Despite being the least comfortable harness in our side-by-side testing, it wasn't nearly so uncomfortable as to be considered unusable, not by a long shot.
-As the lowest scorer in our review, it wouldn't be our first recommendation, but despite that it is a decent harness that is worth checking out if the Black Diamond Momentum or Petzl Corax aren't immediately inspiring to you.
+Despite being the least comfortable harness in our side-by-side testing, it isn't nearly so uncomfortable as to be considered unusable, not by a long shot.
+As the lowest scorer in our review, it's not our first recommendation, but despite that it's a decent harness that is worth checking out if the Black Diamond Momentum or Petzl Corax aren't immediately inspiring to you.